faws-vcs/faws/README.md

   log          show commit logs
-  cat-file     provide contents or details of repository objects checkout     export a tree, or a tree of a commit, into a directory
+  cat-file     provide contents or details of repository objects checkout     export a tree, or a tree of a commit, into a directory mass-revise  perfom bulk edits of commits and trees

 ```